supervisely/docs/enterprise/post-installation/README.md

 Every kind of potentially long operation (like Import or Training) is performed on so-called [agents](../../customization/agents/README.md).
 Before you can use Supervisely, you should deploy at least one.

-In your configuration we already deploy a default "Main Node" agent so you don't have to do anything.
+During the installation we automatically deploy a default "Main Node" agent via `supervisely deploy-agent` so you don't have to do anything.
 But, if you don't have a GPU device on your machine with Supervisely, you may want to deploy an additional agent on AWS or some computer with a videocard.

 Go to Cluster page and click "Add agent".
 Execute command from popup window on your server in terminal (you can use the same machine where Supervisely is deployed).